CAHLR/pyBKT/README.md

 Based on the work of Zachary A. Pardos (zp@berkeley.edu) and Matthew J. Johnson (mattjj@csail.mit.edu) Computational Approaches to Human Learning Research (CAHL) Lab @ UC Berkeley https://github.com/CAHLR/xBKT

-This is intended as a quick overview of steps to install and setup and to run xBKT locally.
+This is intended as a quick overview of steps to install and setup and to run pyBKT locally.

 # Instalation and setup